tBaxter/another-rodeo/src/pages/vehicles/4runner-intro.md

  I also need to get some preventive maintenance going soon: fluids, belts, maybe the radiator if it seems questionable.
 I don't have service records, so I need to figure out what's been neglected.

 ## Why This Matters to me
 This isn’t just about fixing up an old truck.
 It’s about celebrating something built to last.
 Durable.
 Reliable.
-Better than it needed to be for what it cost.
+Better than it needed to be.
+Better than what it cost.

 We don’t see much of that these days, when everything we buy is the cheapest version someone thought they could get away with — more expensive, yet worse than before.
 We live in a world where even mac and cheese was changed to be cheaper and crappier, while the price went up.
 To maximize shareholder value.
 I don't care all that much what's good for shareholders,